exponea/exponea-react-native-sdk/documentation/PUSH_IOS.md

   }
   ```

-> If you cannot/don't want to use ExponeaAppDelegate superclass, import `ExponeaDelegate.h` in `AppDelegate.m` and copy over the methods/add calls to Exponea to existing ones.
+> If you cannot/don't want to use ExponeaRNAppDelegate superclass, import `ExponeaRNAppDelegate.h` in `AppDelegate.m` and copy over the methods/add calls to Exponea to existing ones.
 You'll also have to set the `UNUserNotificationCenter` delegate and code for processing notifications to `didFinishLaunchingWithOptions`.

 ## 3. App group configuration
 To enable push notifications, you'll need to set your app group created in the previous step.
 App group is a property of the `Configuration` javascript object.